Hebbian theory: Relationship to unsupervised learning, stability, and generalization

-where $k_i$ are arbitrary constants, $\mathbf{c}_i$ are the eigenvectors of $C$ and $\alpha_i$ their corresponding eigenvalues.
+where $k_i$ are arbitrary constants, $\mathbf{c}_i$ are the eigenvectors of $C$ and $\alpha_i$ their corresponding eigen values.

 Since a correlation matrix is always a positive-definite matrix, the eigenvalues are all positive, and one can easily see how the above solution is always exponentially divergent in time.

 This is an intrinsic problem due to this version of Hebb's rule being unstable, as in any network with a dominant signal the synaptic weights will increase or decrease exponentially.
 Intuitively, this is because whenever the presynaptic neuron excites the postsynaptic neuron, the weight between them is reinforced, causing an even stronger excitation in the future, and so forth, in a self-reinforcing way.
 One may think a solution is to limit the firing rate of the postsynaptic neuron by adding a non-linear, saturating response function $f$, but in fact, it can be shown that for any neuron model, Hebb's rule is unstable.
 Therefore, network models of neurons usually employ other learning theories such as BCM theory, Oja's rule, or the generalized Hebbian algorithm.